-Cash flow from non-capital activity was approximately \$1.6M.
+Cash flow from non-capital activity was approximately \$2.2M.
 This is indicative of the CARES funds as well as prudent operational activity.
-However, the College did not generate overall positive cash flow due to the conscientious decision to invest with the College's robust reserve funds.
-This trend will continue with a goal of spending reserves down to a level of approximately \$9.0M.
+However, the College made the conscious decision to invest in capital with the College's robust reserve funds leading to an overall decrease in cash and cash equivalents.